ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 Other protections

-- Note sure that the container pan is always centred on the cooking zone.
-The bottom of the pan must have to cover as much as possible the cooking zone.
+- Make sure that the container pan is always centred on the cooking zone.
+The bottom of the pan must cover as much as possible of the cooking zone.

-- For the users of pacemaker, the magnetic field could influence its operating.
-We recommend getting information to the retailer or of the doctor.
+- For users of pacemakers, the magnetic field could influence its operation.
+We recommend getting information from the retailer or the doctor.

-- NEVER try to extinguish a fire with water, but switch off the appliance and then cover flame e.g. with a lid or a fire blanket
+- NEVER try to extinguish a fire with water, but switch off the appliance and then cover the flame e.g. with a lid or a fire blanket.

 Technical characteristics